wanghaisheng/responsive-landing-page-starter/content/blog/en/serverless-contact-centre-with-azure-functions.md

 ### Answer Function

-Whenever someone phones our contact centre the answer function is always the first endpoint that will be hit.
+Whenever someone phones our contact centre, the answer function is always the first endpoint that will be hit.
 We will return an NCCO object describing the first steps in our process.
-We'll create a [Talk Action](https://developer.vonage.com/voice/voice-api/ncco-reference#talk) that welcomes our caller and describes what they can do using UK English and voice style 2, I find this the nicest, but there are plenty of [styles and languages](https://developer.vonage.com/voice/voice-api/guides/text-to-speech#supported-languages) to chose from.
+We'll create a [Talk Action](https://developer.vonage.com/voice/voice-api/ncco-reference#talk) that welcomes our caller and describes what they can do using UK English and voice style 2 (I find this the nicest) but there are plenty of [styles and languages](https://developer.vonage.com/voice/voice-api/guides/text-to-speech#supported-languages) to chose from.
 The next action is the [MultiInputAction](https://developer.vonage.com/voice/voice-api/ncco-reference#input) which collects digits or speech input by the person you are calling and will pass this input to the EventUrl we supply, in this case, the Menu Function.

 Below is the code for the Answer Function.